jhagon/sample_tracker/DEVEL.markdown

 end
 ```

-Then did a @rake db:migrate and restarted the server.
+Then did a `rake db:migrate` and restarted the server.
 Then did a similar
-thing to add @firstname@ and @lastname@ text fields.
+thing to add `firstname` and `lastname` text fields.
 After this, edited
 the user model file to make these new fields attribute accessible
-in @app/models/user.rb@:
+in `app/models/user.rb`:

 ```
 class User < ActiveRecord::Base